jerry81/leetcode/README.md

 - see 890 for flat_map and u8 (byte) literal b'..'
   - convert Vec<Vec<i32>> to Vec<i32>

-- see 932 for on-the-fly lambda
+- see 932 for helper function
+  - a function defined within another function.
+  - scope limited, cannot access vars in outer function

 ## todo